 Images are essential in a presentation; because images work faster on audiences than words.
-The best Prezi presentations use image metaphors to replace ideas and text; thus, a connection is built between the audience and the presenter.
+The best Prezi presentations use visual metaphors to replace ideas and text; thus, a connection is built between the audience and the presenter.

-Let’s go back to our infancy and recall what made books enjoyable; I assure you that every kid goes for the books with more illustrations and pictures than a book full of words.
+Let’s go back to our infancy and recall what made books enjoyable; I assure you that every kid goes for books with more illustrations and pictures than a book full of words.
 Presentations work in the same way, if someone presents a dull PowerPoint deck top of wordy slides, take a look at the audience, most of them will be sleepy, waiting for the presentation to end.

 How to access the royalty-free image library?